rabite0/hunter/README.md

 By default it will install a full-featured version with support for media-previews.
 You can control this using the feature flags ```img```, ```video``` and ```sixel```.
 These can be disabled by calling cargo with ```--no-default-features```.
 You can then enable image previews with ```--features=img``` and add video/audio with ```--feature=img,video```.
 Note that video requires img!

-Note that this only works if hunter can find the "hunter-media" tool somewhere in $PATH!
+Note that media previews only work if hunter can find the "hunter-media" tool somewhere in $PATH!

 ### Install rustup